 The reason front wheels on a stroller rotate is to make it easier to maneuver your rig when you want to take a turn.
 This is fine if you’re walking at a sedate pace, but when you’re running, a freely swiveling front wheel could be a recipe for disaster, especially when operating on uneven terrain or going downhill.

-If you want to avoid a tipping incident, simply toggle the remote lock feature on the handlebar of your Baby Jogger Summit X3 Double to ensure smooth sailing when you start running.
+If you want to avoid a tipping incident, simply toggle the remote lock feature on the handlebar of your jogging stroller to ensure smooth sailing when you start running.
 When you’re ready for your cool-down, you can toggle it off to regain front wheel swivel functionality for easier maneuvering.